 After you click the OK button, UGENE downloads the biological object (DNA sequence, protein sequence, 3d model, etc.) and adds it to the current project.

 If something goes wrong check the Log View, it will help you to diagnose the problem.

 UGENE Application Settings

-To open UGENE Application Settings dialog choose the Settings Preferences item in the main menu.
+To open the UGENE Application Settings dialog: